Authorities take custody of 21 kids in California while surrogate moms claim couple misled them

 “I'm not familiar with how the surrogacy laws work,” Cieadlo said.
 “We need to do a much deeper dive.”

-TV stations in Los Angeles quoted women who said they were surrogate mothers for the couple but that they didn’t realize other surrogates were also involved.
+TV stations in Los Angeles quoted women who said they were surrogate mothers for the couple but that they didn’t realize so many other surrogates were also involved.

 It wasn’t immediately clear if Zhang and Xuan had a lawyer who could speak on their behalf.
 Zhang did not immediately respond to an email seeking comment.